List on Bids44 →

 Essential Checks

-2. Test All Buttons: Press the Power/Mode button and the Shutter button firmly.
-They should have a distinct, tactile click and respond instantly.
+3. Test All Buttons: Press the Power/Mode button and the Shutter button firmly.
+Ensure they click responsively and don’t stick.

-7. Test Microphones: Record a short video speaking into the camera.
-Play it back to ensure clear audio without distortion or excessive static.
+7. Test Microphones: Record a short video talking into the camera from different angles.
+Play it back to ensure all microphones are working and audio is clear.

-11. Check Water Damage Indicator (LCI): Remove the battery and look inside the battery compartment.
-You’ll see a small white sticker (LCI).
-If it’s pink or red, the camera has had significant water contact.
-This is a critical check.
+10. Check Water Damage Indicators: Remove the battery and open the USB-C door.
+Look for small white stickers inside these compartments—if they are pink or red, the camera has had significant water exposure.

 Insider Checks